-COMPAS code repository¶
+COMPAS code repository

-installed, visit Install Git and follow the instructions there.
+If you do not have git installed, visit Install Git and follow the instructions there.

-Getting your first copy of the COMPAS source code¶
+Getting your first copy of the COMPAS source code

-changes to the repository.
-If you plan to contribute to the COMPAS code base, you will need to create a GitHub
+While you don't need a GitHub account to read the COMPAS GitHub repository, you will need an account to push your code changes to the repository.
+If you plan to contribute to the COMPAS code base, you will need to create a GitHub account.

-To Fork or Not to Fork?¶
+To Fork or Not to Fork?

 You can clone the COMPAS repository directly, or first create a fork of the repository and clone the fork.

-, in your account.
-The original repository, and the fork
+Forking a GitHub repository creates a copy of the repository on GitHub, in your account.
+The original repository, and the fork created, are linked on GitHub.

 Cloning a repository creates a copy of the repository on your local system.

-to learn more about the pros and cons of forking a GitHub
+See The difference between forking and cloning a repository to learn more about the pros and cons of forking a GitHub repository.

-If you choose to fork the COMPAS repository, use the “fork” button at the top right of the GitHub
+If you choose to fork the COMPAS repository, use the “fork” button at the top right of the GitHub repository page.

-Creating a clone of the GitHub repository¶
+Creating a clone of the GitHub repository

 Whether you forked the COMPAS repository or chose to work directly with the repository, you will need to clone (copy) the repository to your local system.